 In 2011 I rebranded myself as a type of ‘people’s hero’, championing many a worthwhile causes but still keeping with a little of the hyperbolic flavor that had defined my character prior.
 At the time, I saw the need to provide the masses with a healthy dose of ‘infotainment’, as traditional journalism just wasn’t my cup of tea.

 In the years that followed, I had authored hundreds of anti-establishment news and opinion pieces and conducted numerous interviews with like-minded individuals.
 I also produced many politically charged YouTube videos and podcasts which are still available for anyone to see.

-Several big names I interviewed include filmmaker Peter Joseph, futurist and industrial engineer, Jacque Fresco, author Federico Pistono, documentary filmmaker and producer Holland Van den Nieuwenhof, and aeorospace engineer Douglas Mallette.
-My work received accolades from noteworthy figures ranging from author and Huffington Post contributor Mitch Feierstein, to Shaolin grand master Shi Xing Wu.
+Several big names I interviewed include filmmaker Peter Joseph, futurist and industrial engineer, Jacque Fresco, author Federico Pistono, documentary filmmaker and producer Holland Van den Nieuwenhof, and aerospace engineer Douglas Mallette.
+My work even received accolades from noteworthy figures ranging from author and Huffington Post contributor Mitch Feierstein, to Shaolin grand master Shi Xing Wu.

 Born: July 21st, 1986

 - Adobe creative software

 - Public speaking